Health Insurance in Saskatchewan: Costs, Coverage & Best Plans (2026)

 Prescription Drugs

-EVERYONE with a terminal illness & prognosis under 1 year: 100% coverage of prescription drugs, select over-the-counter drugs, dietary supplements, and other supplies (Palliative Care Drug Program)
+* EVERYONE with a terminal illness and a prognosis shorter than 1 year: 100% of prescription drugs, select over-the-counter drugs, dietary supplements and other supplies (Palliative Care Drug Program)

 Dental